muratk3n/thirdwave/en/tweets/2019/week34.md

 A story on phycist Edward Teller: at the start of the semester, 1st class, he is talking abt administrative details, points to his TA, says "this is my TA John, his room number is .. what was it John..?
-(he says 120).. okay, you divide by 2, and add 5, mine is 65.
+(TA says 120).. okay, you divide by 2, and add 5, mine is 65.

 You see, I can't remember but I can derive".

 Story relayed by another physicist who was a grad student then, who says he learned an important lesson that day, how deriving can actually help you remember.
-Surely Teller was being somewhat tongue-in-cheek about it, but this does reflect how the greats think.
+Surely Teller was being somewhat tongue-in-cheek about it, but this does reflect how good scientists think.
 U need to be able to derive from first principles.
-It will help you not only understand, also to remember by deriving it if necessary.
+It will help you not only understand, also to remember, by deriving it if necessary.
 Oh I forgot "integration by parts".
-Fine.
-Did you know IBP formula is just an expanded, rearranged form of d(f(t)g(t))/dt?
+Well.. did you know IBP formula is just an expanded, rearranged form of d(f(t)g(t))/dt?

 *2019-8-16 11:13:34*